-The war in Ukraine has exacerbated supply chain and cost pressures in the construction sector.
-It has further constrained supplies of building materials, such as steel, and labour.
-We understand that this could put pressure on suppliers and contractors to source lower cost labour and materials which could increase the risk of modern slavery occurring.
+Global events and geopolitical instability continue to exacerbate supply chain and cost pressures in the construction sector, although material price inflation and availability remain steady.
+The supply of labour in the market remains in short supply.
+We understand that this could put pressure on contractors to source lower cost labour which in turn could increase the risk of modern slavery occurring.
 We continue to work with our suppliers to ensure this risk is minimised by ensuring policies and procedures continue to be followed.